Technical Standards for Allied Health

 - Criminal background checks and drug screens are required of all medical programs.
 Due to results of these checks, some students may be ineligible to participate in the clinical portion of the program or sit for certification exams.
 Cost associated with these screenings will be paid for by the student.
 Please contact your program coordinator if you have questions.

-- Allied Health programs require American Heart Association Provider CPR Certification and up-to-date immunizations.
+- Allied Health programs require American Heart Association Provider CPR Certification and up-to-date immunizations (some clinical locations may require the COVID-19 vaccination).
 Note: Some programs may have additional Technical Standards

 Allied Health Program Academic Probation and Dismissal